NIKSS-vSwitch/nikss/docs/example outputs.md

 Invalid system configuration, NIKSS will not work.
 ```

-Exit codes from command `validate` are following:
+Exit codes from command `validate-os` are following:
 - 0: valid system configuration - no warnings and no errors;
 - 1: warning occurred with no errors;
 - 2: error occurred.